christinesalim/Nasa/README.md

 ### Routing Middleware on Server Side

-The express.Router middleware handles routes for the planets and launches endpoints.
-For example, to display the list of planets the client issues a get request to the /planets route.
-The Planets router middleware receives the request and forwards it to the Planets.Controller which uses the Planets.Model to query the MongoDB collection and retrieve the list of planets.
-The result is then sent back to the client in an HTTP response.
+The express.Router is used to create two routers on the server side to handle requests received on the planets and launches endpoints.
+The planets and launches routers are installed as middleware.
+As an example, to display the list of planets to the user the client issues an HTTP GET request to the /planets route.
+The planets router middleware receives the request and processes it by calling the appropriate function in the planets controller.
+The planets controller uses the planets model to query the MongoDB planets collection and retrieves the list of planets.
+The controller sends the list of planets to the client in an HTTP response.

+The server provides the existing routes for the planets and launches endpoints under version 1 of the API.
+This allows the application to modify the routes and provide new versions in the future.

 ![Planets Route](doc_images/GetPlanetsReq.png)